mattijn/topojson/docs/example/example-usage.md

 # Example usage

-The most common usage op topojson is to first compute the topology (which can be cost-intensive).
+The most common usage op topojson is to first compute the topology.

 Using the computed topology apply the `toposimplify` and `topoquantize` settings and visualize till pleased.